 END as macd_line

-MACD is only emitted once there are at least 12 and 26 rows of history — the warm-up guard.
-This is what guarantees accuracy.
-Python with a 30-day fetch window has no such guard, and the EMA recursion starts cold.
+MACD only emitted once there are ≥12 and ≥26 rows of history — the warm-up guard.
 Signal line requires an additional 9 confirmed MACD rows.
+Python with a 30-day fetch has no such guard.

 Your extractor fetches the last 60 days by default (timedelta(days=60)).
 That's enough rows for a 30-day SMA — but MACD's slow EMA uses 26 periods, and the signal line needs 9 more periods on top of that.
-More critically, EMAs are recursive: each value depends on the previous EMA, which depends on the one before it, going all the way back to the first trading day.
+More critically, EMAs are recursive: each value depends on the previous EMA, going all the way back to the first trading day.

 ON CONFLICT (ticker, date) DO UPDATERun it multiple times without fear — no duplicate rows, no broken dbt models downstream.